jakac13/fitfolio-flutter/README.md

 # Fitfolio - Flutter App ()
-### Please note that our app is still under construction, and some features may not be fully functional at this time.
+### Please note that this app is still under construction, and some features may not be fully functional at this time.

 - [Landing Page Link](https://jakac13.github.io/fitfolio/)